Fiplana/QlikLdapLogin/README.md

 # QlikLdapLogin
 In Qlik Sense (enterprise edition) you can add any LDAP server, to fetch it's users.
 You can assign licensens to them, and manage there access, etc.
 However it is not possible to perfom a login with these useres, if your LDAP server doesn't support Windows Authentication.
-Therefor we implemented a simple service, wich can be used as a Qlik Sense Virtual Proxy, to authenticate the LDAP Users against any LDAP Server.
+Therefore we implemented a simple service, wich can be used as a Qlik Sense Virtual Proxy, to authenticate the LDAP Users against any LDAP Server.
 ![](https://github.com/InformDataLab/.github/blob/main/images/QlikLdapLogin60Fps.gif)

 # Installation (Windows)